arkency/posts/posts/2012-11-21-one-app-one-user-one-ruby.md

 You might wonder how to execute your scripts and run applications with that ruby.
 We just add the ruby bin path to user `$PATH` via `.bashrc` and voilà.
-Whenver you run something inside bash it just works.
+Whenever you run something inside bash it just works.
 And gem binaries are installed into the same directory so they also work properly.

 ### not bash ?